heutelbeck/sapl-extensions/sapl-axon/README.md

     </dependencyManagement>
 ```

-To develop an application using SAPL, the project rquires two components.
-First, it needs a component for making authorization decisions, the so-called policy decision point (PDP).
-SAPL supports embedfing the PDP within your application or to use a dedicated server application and delegate the decision-making to this remote service.
-For an embedded PDP making decisions locally based on policies stored in the application resources.
+For an application using SAPL, its project requires two components.
+First, the so-called policy decision point (PDP) needs a component for making authorization decisions.
+SAPL supports embedding the PDP within your application or using a dedicated server application and delegating the decision-making to this remote service.
+An embedded PDP makes decisions locally based on policies stored in the application resources.
 The following dependency is responsible:

 ```xml
         <dependency>